zukunft/zukunft.com/docs/code_objects_all.md

-+-- rest_callUi - functions used by the frontend to call the backend api of zukunft.com +-- scopesUi - scope constants used for html frontend +-- sheetUi - create the html code to display a spreadsheet +-- stylesUi - style constants used for html frontend +-- tableUi - create the html code to display a spreadsheet +-- user_log_displayUi - a combined object to display single value changes or changes of links by the user +-- user_sandbox_displayUi - extends the user sandbox superclass for common display functions
++-- rest_callUi - functions used by the frontend to call the backend api of zukunft.com +-- scopesUi - scope constants used for html frontend +-- sheetUi - create the html code to display a spreadsheet +-- stylesUi - css class constants used for html frontend +-- tableUi - create the html code to display a spreadsheet +-- user_log_displayUi - a combined object to display single value changes or changes of links by the user +-- user_sandbox_displayUi - extends the user sandbox superclass for common display functions